2013-2014 Primary Care Sports Medicine Fellows

 Aaron’s sports medicine experiences include local high school football, collegiate rugby, multiple mass running events, and athletic training room coverage.
 Dr. Vaughan completed sports medicine rotations at Indiana University with Dr. Kevin Gebke and internally at the University of Virginia in Physical Medicine and Rehabilitation, MSK Radiology, and a non-operative sports medicine rotation with Dr. Thomas Webber.

 Aaron attended the 2011 and 2012 American Medical Society for Sports Medicine Annual meetings.

 In his spare time, Aaron is comfortable in the kitchen and loves to spend time outdoors and with his wife Bethany that's an artist.

-After his completion of UNC Sports Medicine Fellowship Program, Dr. Vaughan accepted the position as Director of Sports Medicine at Mountain Area Health Education Center in Ashville, NC.
+Dr. Vaughan completed his fellowship on June 28, 2013 and currently holds the position as Director of Sports Medicine at Mountain Area Health Education Center in Asheville, NC.

 2011-2012 Primary Care Sports Medicine Fellows